conestack/cone.tile/README.rst

 More on rendering
 -----------------

+There are helper functions for rendering which pass the tile renderer to templates for invoking child tiles and consider redirections.

 The tile class provides a redirect function, which expects either a string containing a URL or a ``webob.exc.HTTPFound`` instance.
 This causes rendering of remaining tiles to be skipped and ``request.environ['redirect']`` to be set.

-There are helper functions for rendering results and templates which consider redirections and pass the tile renderer to templates for rendering child tiles.

 cone.tile.render_template
-    Render template considering redirection.
+    Render template.
+Passes tile renderer to template.
+Considers redirection.
     Returns empty string if redirection found.
-Also passes tile renderer to template.

 cone.tile.render_template_to_response
-    Render template to response considering redirection.
-Returns HTTPFound if redirection found, otherwise rendered response.
-Also passes tile renderer to template.
+    Render template to response.
+Passes tile renderer to template.
+Considers redirection.
+Returns HTTPFound instance if redirection found, otherwise rendered response.

 cone.tile.render_to_response
     Renders some result to the response considering redirection.
-Returns HTTPFound if redirection found, otherwise rendered response.
+Returns HTTPFound instance if redirection found, otherwise rendered response.

 Test coverage